 - 1/4 tsp fenugreek seed*

 - 1/8 tsp ground pippali* (aka Indian Long Pepper)

-- Juice of 1 lime, freshly squeezed
+- Juice of 1 lemon, freshly squeezed

 - 5-7 sprigs of cilantro, finely chopped

 - Sea salt or Himalayan salt to taste

 **Grind the sesame seeds into a paste using a spice grinder.
 If this utensils are not available, use tahini as a replacement.